Stages of an AI/ML model Llfecycle

 Real-time data is powered by a feature store kept in sync by the analytics pipeline or catalog ingestion pipeline, depending on the data source.

-Model Training & Tuning
+Model training & tuning

 Model training components are responsible for generating the model artifact.
 These components use TensorFlow/PyTorch/Theano/Spark ML libraries based on the model.

-Distributed Model Training and HPO
+Distributed model training and HPO

 One of the major problems in model training is the enormous time taken when the dataset is huge or model architecture is complex.
 We usually go for bigger GPU instances, and even model training can take hours, if not days.
 Some of the commonly used ML frameworks (TensorFlow, PyTorch, Horovod) introduced distributed training to solve this problem.
 Here we make use of multiple instances to distribute the dataset and train the model.
-There are various strategies for distributed training of ML models, which is beyond the scope of this blog post.
+There are various strategies for distributed training of ML models, which are beyond the scope of this blog post.
 We use distributed training operators supported by Kubeflow based on the model algorithm.

-Model validation usually consists of running integration tests using the model artifact generated in the model training step.
+Model validation usually consists of running integration tests using the model artifacts generated in the model training step.
 The validation step can also serve as a model selector when multiple models are trained as part of the workflow.
 Once the model is validated, it is passed on to the next stage, model deployment.